Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimizations early in the development process.
 It serves as a reminder to programmers to write good quality code initially instead of trying to write 'fast' code from the start, which can often result in complex, hard-to-maintain systems.
 Only when a program is fully functional and well-understood should one consider optimizing parts that are proven to be bottlenecks through profiling.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan that outlines the steps needed to complete the task.
+Using a planning tool like a Trello board or a spreadsheet can help keep you organized and on track.
+Planning ahead can also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
+ - 来自帮助助手